 - 1) Glaze damage to the elements caused by accidentally scraping edges of unfired glazed ware against element groove.
-WARNING: causing unfired glaze to contaminate element will damage elements and can lead to element failure, and creates a fire hazard. - 2) Firing of kiln to a temperature that exceeds the lower of - a) The maximum rating of kiln - b) 2350°F (1290°C).
+WARNING: causing unfired glaze to contaminate element will damage elements and can lead to element failure, and creates a fire hazard. - 2) Firing of kiln to a temperature that exceeds the lower of 1) the maximum rating of kiln, or 2) 2350°F (1290°C). - 3) Damage to elements caused by explosion of ceramic object.
+WARNING: this may cause damage to the elements and can lead to element failure, and creates a fire hazard.

-STANDARD LIMITED THREE YEAR WARRANTY FOR L&L KILNS
+LIMITED THREE YEAR WARRANTY FOR L&L KILNS